-If you are arrested for any criminal charge, it can be nerve-wracking and even frightening, but if the charge is burglary, theft, or robbery, you’ll need a knowledgeable and experienced criminal defense attorney in Stuart who will defend you aggressively and bring your case to its best possible conclusion.
+If you are arrested for any criminal charge, it can be nerve-wracking and even frightening, but if the charge is burglary, theft or robbery, you’ll need a knowledgeable and experienced criminal defense attorney in Stuart who will defend you aggressively and work to bring your case to its best possible conclusion.

-On the other head, if the state has conclusive evidence that you committed a burglary, a robbery, or a theft – and a conviction is certain – a good defense attorney will work to have the charge or the sentence itself reduced.
+On the other hand, if the state has conclusive evidence that you committed a burglary, a robbery or a theft – and a conviction is certain – a good defense attorney will work to have the charge or the sentence reduced.

 Theft is considered a serious crime in the state of Florida.
 Grand theft – defined as intentionally and illegally taking money or property worth at least $300 – is a felony.
 Petit theft – intentionally and illegally taking money or property worth less than $300 – is a misdemeanor.

-Armed robbery is a first-degree felony in Florida, punishable upon conviction by up to thirty years in prison.
-“Simple” robbery is a second-degree felony, punishable upon conviction by up to fifteen years in a state prison.
-When weapons are involved, minors are involved, or the defendant has a criminal record, the penalties for these crimes can be even harsher.
+Armed robbery is a first-degree felony in Florida, punishable upon conviction by up to 30 years in prison.
+“Simple” robbery is a second-degree felony, punishable upon conviction by up to 15 years in a state prison.
+When weapons or minors are involved, or the defendant has a criminal record, the penalties for these crimes can be even harsher.

-In burglary, robbery, and theft cases, it is imperative to be represented by an attorney who has substantial experience navigating the Florida criminal justice system and representing the accused.
+In burglary, robbery and theft cases, it is imperative to be represented by an attorney who has substantial experience navigating the Florida criminal justice system and representing the accused.

-Whether you are seeking legal assistance for yourself or for a family member who is accused of a burglary, robbery, or theft, call Kibbey | Wagner at 772-286-0023 to arrange a free and confidential legal consultation with an experienced criminal defense lawyer.
+Whether you are seeking legal assistance for yourself or for a family member who is accused of a burglary, robbery or theft, call Kibbey | Wagner at 772-444-7000 to arrange a free and confidential legal consultation with an experienced criminal defense lawyer.